aframevr/aframe/docs/introduction/getting-started.md

 [introduction]: ./index.md

-Welcome!
-Make sure to read the [introduction][introduction].
-If you're ready to go, there are multiple ways of getting started.
+Welcome to A-Frame!
+[Read the introduction][introduction] if you haven't.
+Once you're ready to go, it's easy to get started!

 <!--toc-->